taku25/UCM.nvim/README.md

       * It's also possible to specify one explicitly.
 If neither is installed, the native Neovim UI is used as a fallback.
   * **Smart Includes**:
       * Calculates the correct relative `#include` path (from `Public`/`Classes` folders) for the current file or any selected class and copies it to the clipboard.
+  * **Macro Wizard**:
+      * Provides an intelligent completion wizard for Unreal Engine reflection macros (UPROPERTY, UFUNCTION, UCLASS, etc.).
+      * You can interactively select and insert multiple specifiers (e.g., EditAnywhere, BlueprintReadWrite) directly into your code.

 <table>
   <tr>